Przemoosz/JwtAuthenticationApi/Readme.md

     ```
     This command will update your password salt database.

-4. In this same file type:
+4. In this same location type:
 ```
 dotnet run
 ```
-To run application localy.
+To run application locally.
 After this you should see in console that application is running.
 Hit CTRL+C to stop application.

-## Nugets
+## Nuget Packages
 - Any - ver.
 9.2.0
 - coverlet.collector - ver.
 3.2.0
 - EmailValidation - ver.
 1.0.8